arnoudkooi/ServiceNow-Utils/PRIVACY.md

 If you choose to use my SN Utils, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

-## Disclore for requested permissions
+## Disclosure for requested permissions
 Manifest Permmissions:
 - Cookies: Needed and only used for stwitching Nodes
 - Storage: Used to store setting and cache data like table list to reduce rest calls